jestape/rust-from-scratch/README.md

 # Rust from scratch

-Learning the rust programming language from scrath
+Learning the rust programming language from scratch